Oriago

-Oriago is the most populous frazione of the comune of Mira, in the province of Venice.
+Oriago is the most populous frazione of the comune of Mira, in the Metropolitan City of Venice.
 It was an autonomous comune until 1867.

 It is the second town on the Riviera del Brenta coming from the east.

 Origin of the name

 Oriago was referred to as Aurilia in documents from the 9th century and over time the name evolved to Aureliacus (994), Aurilagus (1077), Portu Orlaci (1143) and Urgiago (1292).
 It appears therefore that the names derives from the Latin name Aurelius, possibly deriving from the name of a property owner or its proximity to one of the branches of the via Aurelia.

 The -ago suffix is frequently used in Veneto (for example nearby localities include Borbiago and Chirignano), and some scholars believe that this originates from the Latin word lacus or lake, referring to a body of water or marshland.

 History

 In the past the area around Oriago was a marshy continuation of the nearby Venetian Lagoon.
 Its territory was under the control of the abbey of Sant'Ilario, founded in 816.

 In 1298 some assassins killed Jacopo del Cassero, an enemy of the House of Este, while he was passing through Oriago on the way from Venice to Milan where he had been elected Podestà.
 This story is cited by Dante in Purgatorio.

 Oriago represented the last the last stronghold of Padua on the Riviera del Brenta before it became a territory of the Serenissima.
 There were a number of conflicts between the two and Francesco Da Carrara, lord of Padua had the fortress of Portonuovo built.